 No one can undo the harm that has been done, but a lawsuit can help you recover lost income and stay afloat financially amid exorbitant medical bills.
 Pursuing a legal claim is also the most efficient way to ensure that nothing like what happened to your family happens to anyone else.

 The workplace is much safer today than it was just over 40 years ago when 14,000 workers were killed on the job every year.
 Fatal injuries are down from then, but even one workplace fatality is too much when it’s someone you love.
 Absent in statistics are the countless lives affected by serious injury and disability.

-Initial legal consultations are always free at the Bart Bernard Personal Injury Law Firm in Lafayette, Louisiana.
+Initial legal consultations are always free at the Bart Bernard Injury Lawyers in Lafayette, Louisiana.
 Call (337) 989-2278 at any time, from anywhere in the country.

 Electrocutions are among the “Fatal Four” types of construction accidents, according to the Occupational Safety and Health Administration (OSHA).
 They are also some of the most preventable injuries.
 The culprits are usually faulty tools, poorly maintained equipment, inadequately marked construction sites, poor lighting, and wires that are not properly grounded.
 Workers electrocuted on the job may fall from a height, suffer blistering burns, sustain internal organ damage from electrical shocks, or suffer fatal electrocution.

 Explosions may occur due to static electricity, hazardous chemicals, faulty combustion engines, mechanical sparks, or improper electrical installations.
 Often investigations turn up records of poor safety training, spotty maintenance and unsafe storage.
 Burns, ear/eye/ brain damage, abdominal hemorrhaging and perforation injuries are common.
 Workers who survive are often so disfigured they cannot return to work.